Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/QuickStartGuide.md

 }
 ```

-The same approach works for other Devices types (for example, [`Keyboard.current`](../api/UnityEngine.InputSystem.Keyboard.html) or [`Mouse.current`](../api/UnityEngine.InputSystem.Mouse.html)).
+The same approach works for other Device types (for example, [`Keyboard.current`](../api/UnityEngine.InputSystem.Keyboard.html) or [`Mouse.current`](../api/UnityEngine.InputSystem.Mouse.html)).

 ## Getting input indirectly through an Input Action

-To get input directly through an Input Action, follow these steps, which are explained in detail below:
+To get input directly through an Input Action, follow these steps:

 1. Add a `PlayerInput` component.
 2. Create Actions.